 Among the things Faulkner and Hemingway have in common (aside from both being Nobel laureates) is that they have elicited massive books of criticism.
 Criticism of Faulkner has become something of a cottage industry.
 The Faulkner critical approaches are varied to an extreme.
 They include:

-Your library has books on all of these approaches (and more) to William Faulkner.
+Our library has books on all of these approaches (and more) to William Faulkner.
 Explore a little.
 Browse the Faulkner section in the Louis J. Blume Library.

 Below are some of the key dates, not all, in the life of William Faulkner.
 Only the most important books are included.
 You can see a more complete guideline at the site listed below.
 This timeline is excerpted from it:

 Padgett, John B. “William Faulkner Chronology.”
 William Faulkner on the Web.
+17 August 2006.
+01 June 2010 http://www.mcsr.olemiss.edu/

-September 25, 1897.
-Born in New Albany, Mississippi
+September 25, 1897: Born in New Albany, Mississippi.

-July 9, 1918.
-Joins and reports to the Canadian Air Force in Toronto.
+July 9, 1918: Joins and reports to the Canadian Air Force in Toronto.

 1925: Contributes various New Orleans sketches to the New Orleans Times-Picayune.
 Meets Sherwood Anderson, who befriends him and helps him publish his first novel: Soldier's Pay, which will come out the next year.